Rc-Cookie/advent-of-code-runner/README.md

    will be used to find and initiate an instance of your solution class for a specific puzzle.
 For example, the pattern `"de.rccookie.aoc._{year}.Solution{day}"` would match the class `de.rccookie.aoc._23.Solution24`, if the date was the 24th december 2023.
+ - Optional: `"token"`: The file that contains the session token used to authenticate on adventofcode.com.
+This token can be found by logging in on the website and then opening the browser devtools.
+In the category "storage" you can see the cookies of the website, which should include the `"session"` cookie.
+The default value of this is `"token.txt"`.
  - Optionally: `"showInputStats"`: Boolean, which can be used to control whether to print a short input summary at the beginning of execution.
 Enabled by default.